-An ordinary death benefit may be payable upon receipt by the Board of Trustees of proper proof of the death of a member in service indicating that such death was not the result of an accident occurring while in the performance of duty.
-In such cases, there shall be a death benefit payable to the member's surviving spouse or designated beneficiary or beneficiaries, if living, or otherwise to the member's estate.
+An ordinary death benefit may be payable upon receipt by the board of trustees of proper proof of the death of a member in service indicating that such death was not the result of an accident occurring while in the performance of duty.
+Under such conditions, there shall be a death benefit payable to the member's surviving spouse, if living, otherwise to the member's designated beneficiary or the member's estate.

-If the member had at least 5 years creditable service or was eligible for service retirement at the time of the their death and had not designated a beneficiary or beneficiaries other than the a spouse, there shall be payable to the member's surviving spouse, continuing until the spouse's death or remarriage, the greater of either an allowance equal to 50 percent of the service retirement allowance that would have been payable to the member had the member retired immediately prior to death, based on final average earnings and creditable service at the time of death, or an allowance computed according to the member's length of service and the reduction in benefit payments computed for a 100 percent contingent annuitant option and for early retirement.
-In lieu of an allowance, the surviving spouse may elect a lump sum benefit equal to the deceased member's annual earnings at the time of death, in addition to a refund of contributions.
+If at the time of death, the member has at least 5 years of creditable service or qualifies to retire under the retirement provisions of section 12 or section 14 of the retirement law, and has a spouse, the member's spouse shall be entitled to receive a monthly lifetime benefit equal to the greater of either 50 percent of the service retirement benefit straight life option without reduction that would have been payable to the member had they been eligible to retire immediately prior to death based upon final average earnings and creditable service or, a monthly benefit computed according to the member's creditable service and final average earnings for the 100 percent contingent annuitant option inclusive of the early retirement reduction of 2 percent per year for each year prior to the member's normal retirement age.
+In lieu of either option, the surviving spouse may instead elect a lump sum equal to the deceased member's annual base salary at the time of death, in addition to a refund of the member's contributions plus regular interest until date of payment as provided under section 11, paragraph I of Chapter 218 Laws of 1974, as amended.